Carolynn Polanchek, Associate Legislative Research Analyst

 |Total BEP appropriation

 Any unspent BEP funds revert to the general fund at the end of the fiscal year.
-In fiscal year 2015-16, $20.4 million of BEP funding had not been spent at the end of the year; approximately $4.5 million was transferred to the Department of Education’s early childhood education program, and the remaining $15.9 million reverted.
+In fiscal year 2016-17, approximately $30.1 million reverted.